by Eldon MacDonald (edited by @ChrisRalphTHW)

 - Hockey sense and understanding of the game: Talks like a coach off the ice; plays like the coach’s wants him to on the ice.
 He plays attention to even the smallest details, invites feedback from the other players and coaches, constantly thinks of making even the tiniest of improvements.

 - The Coach’s son: Pierre-Luc is the son of Eric Dubois, the Captain of the 1988-89 QMJHL Champions, the Laval Titan.
 After Laval, Eric went on to play minor pro in North America and Europe.
 More significantly he has spent the last ten years as a Head Coach or as an Assistant Coach in the QMJHL.
 Pierre Luc’s pro maturity is in many ways a product of the time spent with his father in studying and learning the game.
 Talk about full time hockey studies, there is the Coach every day at breakfast.
 Lunch too, as his school was only a minute from the hockey arena where his Dad coached.
 As an aside, Pierre-Luc’s mother is an American originating from Georgia so he has dual citizenship.
-His English is flawless as he talks to his Mom in English.

 Dubois is that big-man power forward that every team wants in their line-up.

 - Rush: Big-man momentum, excellent balance, ability to change gears, Gorilla Glue on the stick, the drive to crash through – yes, he excels of the rush.

 - Shot and finish: Great release, heavy shot, nice one timer.

 - Stickhandling: Can really hold onto it off the rush, has the soft hands in close.

 - Vision and creativity: Excellent mental game, can process the game in front of him quickly, see what possibilities are available and then take immediate action.
 Watch his goal in the Top Prospects game and you will see what I mean (Link here).